Time management: A guide for managers

 On the other hand, let’s say you notice that most of your stress comes from having too many meetings on your calendar every day.
 This means you’re using too much of your time on other people and need time to get through your to-do list.
 With some of our tips below, you can address this problem directly and find ways to put up healthy boundaries to protect your time.

 Time management tips for managers

 We don’t want to throw a bunch of recommendations at you and hope that something sticks.
-Instead, as a starting point, we carefully chose the most valuable tips, why it’s important to implement them, and how to hold yourself accountable so that you actually put them into action.
+Instead, as a starting point, we carefully chose the most valuable tips, why it’s essential to implement them, and how to hold yourself accountable so that you put them into action.

 1. Block time off on the calendar

-If you’re in and out of meetings all day, or you’re unable to put aside at least a few hours for yourself, try blocking time off on the calendar for deep work.
-You can do this by either blocking off certain hours every day or blocking off entire days to be “no meeting” days.
-This type of intensely focused, uninterrupted work time has been shown to increase productivity and strengthen feelings of fulfillment on the job.
+If you’re in and out of meetings all day, or you can’t put aside at least a few hours for yourself, try blocking time off on the calendar for deep work.
+You can do this by blocking off certain hours every day or blocking off entire days to be “no meeting” days.
+This type of intensely focused, uninterrupted work time has increased productivity and strengthened feelings of fulfillment on the job.

 2. Identify your most productive working hours

 Nobody is productive 24/7.
 Some people feel more energized early in the morning, while others thrive in the evenings.
 To maximize your productivity, identify the hours when you get the most done and create a reasonable schedule around that time.